hadley/adv-r/dsl.md

 (you probably guessed what these did already!)

-Tags can also have named attributes that look like `<tag a = "a" b = "b"></tags>`.
+Tags can also have named attributes that look like `<tag a="a" b="b"></tags>`.
 Tag values should always be enclosed in either single or double quotes.
 Two important attributes used on just about every tag are `id` and `class`.
 These are used in conjunction with CSS (cascading style sheets) in order to control the style of the document.

 Some tags, like `<img>`, can't have any content.
 These are called __void tags__ and have a slightly different syntax: instead of writing `<img></img>` you write `<img />`.
 Since they have no content, attributes are more imporant, and `img` has three that are used for almost every image: `src` (where the image lives), `width` and `height`.